 Metal-Rules.com: So how you overall do manage to spare your time between working with Vince Neil and Slaughter?

-Dana Strum: It’s not easy “Laughs”.
-I have a guy out here that’s doing this tour.
+Dana Strum: It’s not easy “Laughs.”
+I have a guy out here that is going to do this tour.
 So we relied on him tonight to help mix the band.
-Actually Blando did the U.K. with Vince and he’s still alive.
+Actually, Blando did the U.K. with Vince and he’s still alive.
 He’s still here to talk about it.
 I don’t know how but he’s still here.

 Metal-Rules.com: So Jeff, you’re you working in Dana’s company as well?